 - 1. What is the legal name of your business?
 What kind of entity is it (eg. company, partnership, sole trader)?
-Please provide details of any other business names that you use to export and/or sell goods. - 2.
-Who are the owners and/or principal shareholders?
+Please provide details of any other business names that you use to export and/or sell goods. - The legal name of our business is "JFE Bars & Shapes Corporation". - · JFE Bars & Shapes is a stock company. - JFE Bars & Shapes does not have any other particular business names it uses to export or sell goods.

+- 2. Who are the owners and/or principal shareholders?
 Provide details of shareholding percentages for joint owners and/or principal shareholders.
-(List all shareholders able to cast, or control the casting of, 5% or more of the maximum amount of votes that could be cast at a general meeting of your company).
+(List all shareholders able to cast, or control the casting of, 5% or more of the maximum amount of votes that could be cast at a general meeting of your company). - JFE Bars & Shapes is a wholly owned subsidiary of JFE Steel Corporation. - 3.
+If your company is a subsidiary of another company list the principal shareholders of that company. - JFE Steel is a wholly owned subsidiary of JFE Holdings, Inc. - 4.
+If your parent company is a subsidiary of another company, list the principal shareholders of that company.